XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/paychannel.md

 If any other address attempts to set an `Expiration` field, the transaction fails with the `tecNO_PERMISSION` error code.
 However, if the channel is already expired, the transaction causes the channel to close and results in `tesSUCCESS` instead.

+## {{currentpage.name}} Reserve

+`{{currentpage.name}}` entries count as one item towards the owner reserve of the account that created the payment channel, as long as the entry is in the ledger.
+Removing the channel frees up the reserve; this can only be done after the channel expires (including as a result of being explicitly closed).

 ## PayChannel ID Format

-The ID of a `PayChannel` object is the [SHA-512Half][] of the following values, concatenated in order:
+The ID of a `PayChannel` entry is the [SHA-512Half][] of the following values, concatenated in order:

 * The PayChannel space key (`0x0078`)
 * The AccountID of the source account